What is a repeatable?

 The most common blocks with repeatable functionality include Speaker, Sponsors, List and Schedule blocks.
 All of these blocks can be found within the Block Library.

-Similarly, if the user wanted to change the style of an element, all repeatables can be updated with a single click by editing the master repeatable.
+Similarly, if the user wanted to change the style of an element, all repeatables can be updated with a single click by opening and editing the Master Card repeatable.

 Want to change the style of an individual speaker?
 With Designer Pro, you can unlock your repeatable to do so!
 More info here.